Special Projects

 Robert M. La Follette: The Early Years Marker

-Since 1963, the Dane County Historical Society has erected 48 historical markers noting significant historical figures, locations, and events.
-Visit our Historical Markers page to learn more, including an interactive map for all 48 historical markers.
+Since 1963, the Dane County Historical Society has erected 49 markers noting significant historical figures, locations, and events.
+Visit our Historical Markers page, which includes an interactive map for all 49 historical markers.

 I Remember Madison Central High School